 Delisting Criteria: This beneficial use will no longer be impaired when administrative controls and other regulatory procedures are in place within the Area of Concern that provide guidance and oversight for dredging proponents and permitting agencies in the planning and undertaking of dredging activities, including mitigating measures to reduce negative impacts.
-Such guidance will be made clear in a multi-agency Dredging Administrative Controls document that will be part of a broader sediment management plan for the Area of Concern.
+Such guidance will be made clear in a multi-agency Dredging

+Administrative Controls document that will be part of a broader sediment management plan for the Area of Concern.

-Recommendation to re-designate is based upon the fact that there are administrative controls and regulatory procedures in place through local, provincial and federal permitting and review requirements - all of which are outlined in a guidance document developed in 2016 and updated/expanded in 2021 and 2022.
+Recommendation to re-designate is based upon the fact that there are administrative controls and regulatory procedures in place through local, provincial and federal permitting and review requirements - all of which are outlined in a guidance document developed in 2016 and updated/expanded in 2021 and 2024.
 This is further supported with the completion of a multi-agency sediment management strategy that is undergoing community review, at which point the Dredging BUI delisting criteria will be fulfilled and no further action will be warranted apart from the established dredging and in-water works administrative controls and regulatory procedures continuing at the local, provincial and federal levels as per legislative requirements.
 This recommendation is based on the following:

-- The St. Marys River Dredging and In-Water Works Administrative Controls Document (2021) has been created to provide guidance and oversight for dredging proponents and permitting agencies in the planning and undertaking of dredging and in-water activities. - The multi-agency sediment management strategy for the St. Marys River AOC has been drafted and is undergoing public and indigenous community engagement process. - The two recommendations listed in the Stage 2 RAP (Actions NPS-1 and NPS-5) report are underway.
+- The St. Marys River Dredging and In-Water Works Administrative Controls Document (2024) has been created to provide guidance and oversight for dredging proponents and permitting agencies in the planning and undertaking of dredging and in-water activities. - The multi-agency sediment management strategy for the St. Marys River AOC has been drafted and is scheduled to be finalized in 2024. - The two recommendations listed in the Stage 2 RAP (Actions NPS-1 and NPS-5) report are underway.

-Table 16: Completed Actions for Restrictions on Dredging Activities (BUI #7)
+Table 14: Completed Actions for Restrictions on Dredging Activities (BUI #7)

-Remedial A Actions and Monitoring Initiatives Status NPSM-3 Biological monitoring at the Cannelton Not Applicable - Industries site Michigan Action
+Remedial Ad ctions and Monitoring Initiatives Status NPSM-3 Biological monitoring at the Cannelton Not Applicable - Michigan Industries site Action

-Table 17: Remaining Actions for Restrictions on Dredging Activities (BUI #7)
+Table 15: Remaining Actions for Restrictions on Dredging Activities (BUI #7)

-Remedial Actions and Monitoring Initiatives Status Status NPS-1 Development of a multi-agency sediment management plan Underway NPS-5 Evaluation of Algoma Slip sediment and implementation of clean-up Underway NPSM-4 Task team monitoring recommendations Underway
+Remedial Ac tions and Monitoring Initiatives Status NPS-1 Development of a multi-agency sediment management plan Underway NPS-5 Evaluation of Algoma Slip sediment and implementation of clean-up Underway NPSM-4 Task team monitoring recommendations Underway

 - Continue to promote and communicate the St. Marys River Ontario Dredging and Inwater Works Administrative Controls document to dredging proponents and permitting agencies, including municipalities and potential project proponents throughout the AOC. - Continue seeking AOC community review on the BUI assessment and re-designation report (first drafted in 2018).
-Final report will account for feedback received. - Complete engagement activities for Sediment Management Strategy
+Final report will account for feedback received.